GENI-NSF/geni-tools/README-omni.txt

    though you can configure where they run. (#490)
  - Warn when acting at all AMs in the clearinghouse - slow (#461)
  - Speaks for option has been renamed `geni_speaking_for` (#466)
+ - Show the AM nickname in addition to URL in output (#424)

 New in v2.4: